rolandjitsu/angular-lab/README.md

 ### Development
 ---------------
 All you need to get started is `npm start` (or `npm start:staging`/`npm start:prod` if you need a different environment).
-Now you should see the app running in the browser.
+Now you should see the app running in the browser (might take a while when compiling the first time).

 Below you can find a few of things to help understand how this setup works and how to make it easier when developing on this app.